fidodogtraining/fidodogtraining.github.io/_autopages/about.md

 After 27 years in the Loss Prevention field, I had the chance to experience working with dogs in a grooming salon which led me to follow my dream I have had work with dogs on a daily basis .
-I love meeting our clients and their dogs and enjoy every individual dogs personality.
+I love meeting our clients and their dogs and enjoy every individual dog's personality.
 It's a joy working with dogs everyday.

 I plan to attend an Animal Behavior College and would love to train and teach dogs one day.